Mesa Cemetery Tour offers fascinating stories and gravesite visits

 Contact: Kevin Christopher

-Mesa, AZ – It is an opportunity to learn the story behind a landmark Supreme Court decision, visit the grave of a country music superstar and find out why Royal Air Force (RAF) Cadets are buried there.
-The inaugural Mesa Cemetery Tour is taking place Saturday, April 27 at the cemetery, 1212 N. Center St.
+Mesa, AZ – It is an opportunity to learn Mesa’s history through the people who lived it.
+The second Mesa Cemetery Tour includes the story behind the Miranda Rights, the grave of a country music superstar and the story of when Mesa had its own “printed money.”
+The tour is being held Saturday, April 12 at the Mesa Cemetery, 1212 N. Center St.

 The tour will offer more than 20 stops.
-It will include the graves of country music legend Waylon Jennings; Ernesto Miranda, whose conviction led to the landmark U.S. Supreme Court ruling which created the Miranda Rights; RAF Cadets who died during training at Falcon Field during World War II; Dr. Lucius Alston, Mesa’s first African-American doctor; John Rhodes, House Minority Leader and member of Congress for 30 years and Martin Worthington, a Confederate Soldier who served in the Civil War.
-The tour will also include the stories of Mesa’s founding fathers, civic leaders and builders.
+It will include the graves of country music legend Waylon Jennings; Ernesto Miranda, whose conviction led to the landmark U.S. Supreme Court ruling which created the Miranda Rights; Royal Air Force Cadets who died during training at Falcon Field during World War II and Charles Mitten, former publisher of the Mesa Journal Tribune who helped coordinate the use of “Mesa money” at a couple of Mesa businesses to assist residents following the nationwide bank closure ordered by President Franklin D. Roosevelt in 1933.
+The tour will also include the graves of Dr. Lucius Alston, Mesa’s first African-American doctor; John Rhodes, House Minority Leader and member of Congress for 30 years and several of Mesa’s founding fathers.

-If you are participating in the tour, please enter the cemetery from Country Club Drive north of Brown Road, proceed left on 12th Street and park along C Street.
+If you are participating in the tour, please enter the cemetery from Center Street north of Brown Road, and park along C Street.
+Tickets will be sold on B Street east of 3rd Street.
 For more information about the tour, visit www.mesamuseum.org.
 For more information about the Mesa Cemetery, visit www.mesacemetery.com.

 This article is in the following channels (click a channel to view all articles in it):